The Society for Court Studies: History

 Interest in courts as political and cultural centres grew in the last decades of the twentieth century.
 Influential scholars such as Norbert Elias and Geoffrey Elton pointed at princely courts as promising areas of research, a call which began to be heeded in the 1970s and 1980s.
 The growing interest in court studies and the increasing number of scholars made it possible to create a forum dedicated to court studies.
 Thus, the Society for Court Studies was founded in London in September 1995 by David Starkey, Robert Oresko, Simon Thurley, and Philip Mansel.
 The launch was held at Banqueting House and attended by a wide range of scholars from different subjects, different stages in their careers, and different countries, emphasizing the multidisciplinary and international approach of court history.
 The committee of the society is also composed of scholars from a number of countries.
 A separate branch was established in North America in 1998.
 Membership is open to interested people from any country and to any discipline.

-The current President and Chairman of the Society since 2017 is Helen Watanabe-O'Kelly, who is a Fellow of Exeter College and Professor of German Literature at Oxford University.
-She is a distinguished scholar with numerous publications and projects aimed at German courts, festival court culture, and queenship.
-Other officers of the committee (2019) include David Gelber (Treasurer), Janet Dickinson (Conference Secretary), Jo Tinworth (Seminar Secretary), Charles Farris (Seminar Secretary), Fabian Persson (Social Media Officer), and Jonathan Spangler (Editor).
-The Chairman of the North American branch of the Society is R. Malcolm Smuts of the University of Massachusetts Boston.
+The current President and Chairman of the Society since 2025 is Glenn Richardson, who is a Professor of Early Modern History at St Mary's University, Twickenham.
+He is a distinguished scholar with numerous publications on Tudor England's political and cultural relations with Continental Europe and on European Renaissance monarchy.
+Other officers of the committee (2025) include David Gelber (Treasurer), Simon Lambe (Secretary), Dustin Neighbors (Conference Secretary), Bethan Davies (Seminar Secretary), Fabian Persson (Social Media Officer), and Jonathan Spangler (Editor), and Philip Mansel (Editor Emeritus).
+On the Executive committee also sit Janet Dickinson, Andrew Barclay, Philippa Woodcock, Charles Farris as well as the Chairman of the Americas branch of the Society Anatole Upart and the Chairman for the European branch Bruno A Marthino.